 Pinellas Point is the southernmost of all the St Petersburg and Pinellas County neighborhoods.
 The southern and eastern borders of Pinellas Point are on the shores of Tampa Bay.
 The Gulf of Mexico and Tampa Bay are a stone’s throw away by boat.
 St Pete Beach and Pass-A-Grille Beach are also just a short car ride west.
 See the Pinellas Point homes.

-There are so many fun things to do in St Petersburg Florida we don't know where to start!
-Here is just a small sample of some of our favorite things to do or see.
+There are so many fun things to do in St Petersburg, Florida, we don't know where to start!
+Below are small samples of some of our favorite things to do or see.